 This takes the plates, cups, cutlery, utensils, and even things like tea towels, washing up sponges, rolls of rubbish bags, kitchen foil....and lots more.

-It’s a useful bit of kit that makes transporting all this stuff to and from the campsite really easy.
+It's a useful kit that makes transporting all this stuff to and from the campsite easy.

 We have a collection of tables.
-Within the kitchen, we are currently using a very cheap plastic table and sometimes an aluminium slatted table.
+We use a cheap plastic table and sometimes an aluminium slatted table in the kitchen.
 These are the work tables.

-The aluminium table is good for hot pans, as well as using the slats to help dry the dishes! (see below)
+The aluminium table is good for hot pans and using the slats to help dry the dishes! (see below)